AC59852/bradley_p_caron_a_rokuApp/README.md

 # Roku Flashback

 ## Introduction
-Thanks for checking us out, we're the authors behind Roky Flashback
+Thanks for checking us out, we're the authors behind Roku Flashback
 <br>
 Here you will find all of the files we used to create this site.